Self-isolation and support

 If you have been told to self-isolate by NHS Test and Trace, take a look at our guide to self-isolation.

 If you tested positive for COVID-19 or you have been told to isolate, you'll usually need to self-isolate for ten days from when your symptoms started.

 You should get a PCR test if you have not already.

 If you have symptoms, you should stay as far away from other members of your household as possible and follow hand washing and hygiene measures.
 If you feel that you can’t cope with your symptoms at home, your condition gets worse or your symptoms do not get better after seven days, then you should use the NHS 111 online coronavirus service.
 If you do not have internet access, you can call NHS 111.
 For a medical emergency, you should dial 999.

 Citizens Advice Lewisham can help with enquiries about benefits, housing, employment and a range of other issues.
 They can also help if you are experiencing financial difficulties and can’t afford food or other essentials.

 Please call 0800 231 5453 (freephone) for a confidential call back from a Citizens Advice advisor.
 Their lines are open Monday–Friday, 9.30am–12.30pm and 1.30pm–4pm.

 Getting food and other essential items

-If neither of these options are possible, then you can request support from Community Connections Lewisham, Advice Lewisham, the NHS Volunteer Responder Scheme or mutual aid groups.
+You can also request support from Community Connections Lewisham, Advice Lewisham, the NHS Volunteer Responder Scheme or mutual aid groups.